kyriba/Use_Cases_samples/Use_Cases_Colab/Payment_Automation/README.md

 3. Choose the folder with the "Payment_Automation" name.

-4. Import the payment_automation.ipynb sample file into your Google Drive.
+4. Select and import the xxx_Payment.ipynb sample file from one of available folders into your Google Drive.

 5. Open config.csv file and input your client credentials by replacing the highlighted items with your client_id and client_secret, separated by the coma.
 Config file should look like this: